Frequently Asked Questions

 Do I need UK Bank account?

 It is strongly recommended that all students open a GBP currency bank account, whilst in the UK in order to negotiate your disbursement cheques.
-Your college will provide you a letter of confirmation, which will help you to open an UK Bank account.
+You can find more information about opening a Bank Account from our website.

 How does my scholarship affect my tuition fee payments?